 consulted

 There are many different options out there when it comes to online therapy services.
 Not every site offers therapist-matching services.
 Some simply serve as directories, where it’s up to you to search through the listings and connect with professionals.
 Other online therapy platforms allow you to apply search filters for factors like location, gender, faith, and age.
-Others have you complete an assessment, then pair you with a suitable therapist.
+Others have you complete an assessment and pair you with a suitable therapist.

 Learn more about our online therapy review methodology.